nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-31/interview-01.md

 ## Feature Tasks

 - Actual code is required for a complete answer
-- Ask the candidate to write a function to validate whether or not two given strings are anagrams (contain the same letters).
+- Ask the candidate to write 3 functions, that each utilize a different algorithms for reversing a string.
-- Disregard spaces
-- Help the candidate understand the definition of a anagram if they are unsure of it.
-  - Two strings are anagrams if one can be built from exactly the same letters as the other.
-- Avoid utilizing any of the built-in methods available in your language.
+- One of the 3 methods may utilize any of the built-in methods, except for `String#reverse`, available in your language.
+The other 2 may not.
-- This problem can be solved using different approaches:
+- This problem can be approached in many ways....
-  - Look at each letter in the first string, and determine if it's in the second string (removing it, if found).
-    - This is an `O(n^2)` brute-force solution
-  - Sort the characters in each string, and then see if they are equal.
-    - Best sorts are `O(n log n)`, so this won't be better than that.
+  - Popular techniques involve converting the string to an array of characters, reversing the array, and then converting back to a string.
+  - Encourage the candidate to try at least one recursive solution, with no loops (`for` / `while`).
+    - A base case should be clearly identified
-  - Use a hash to count the occurances of each charater in the first string, and ensure the second string matches.
+    - The recursive call might look like concatenating the last character of the string, with `reverse` of the whole string (without the last char).
-    - This requires a single pass through both strings, so at worst is `O(n)`.
+      - `rev = str[lastChar] + strWithoutLastChar`
+  - Ensure the candidate evaluates Big O for every algorithm.
+Be extra thoughtful of what any built-in methods are doing under the hood!

 ## Structure